lucasmenke/Notes/Unfinished/Session.md

 ## Flow

-When you log in, the server creates a new session and assigns a unique session ID to you.
-This session ID is then sent to your browser as a cookie, which is a small piece of data stored on your computer.
+1. When you log in, the server creates a new session and assigns a unique session ID to the client
+	2. the session Id is stored server sided
+2. This session ID is then sent to the clients browser as a cookie
+3. with every new request the client does, the cookie will automatically be send within the HTTP header
+4. the session ID from the cookie will be compared with the session ID on the server
+	1. if they match and the session ID isn't already expired on the server the client will be authorized

 <br>